Zverev into ATP Finals semis after straight sets win over Alcaraz

 Third seed Alcaraz needed a win of his own, but could still qualify for the semis via percentage of games won - but only if Rublev beats Ruud in straight sets later on Friday.

+"Obviously I feel like we have a pretty good rivalry with a great friendship as well, so it's always nice to play against him...
+Just sharing the court with him.
+He's a great guy and I'm looking forward to the next matches with him as well.

+"It's been three fantastic matches.
+I'm happy with being 3-0 in the group for sure, but I think now the semi-final is going to be very difficult.
+(Taylor) beat me the past few times at the slams, so I'm looking forward to that match."

-Both players failed to find consistency in a tight opening set as momentum swung back and forth before Zverev came out on top.
+Zverev and Alcaraz failed to find consistency in a tight opening set as momentum swung back and forth before the German came out on top.

+Zverev dominated for most of the second set, building a 3-1 lead before surviving a late fightback from Alcaraz.

 Since reaching his first semi-final at the ATP Finals in 2018, only record 24-times Grand Slam champion Novak Djokovic (five) has made it to the semis of the tournament more than the 27-year-old German, who has booked his place four times.